 Using the Drivers and Utilities CD

-NOTE: The Drivers and Utilities CD may not ship with your computer.
+NOTE: The Drivers and Utilities CD is optional and may not ship with your computer.

 If using Device Driver Rollback or System Restore does not resolve the problem, then reinstall the driver from the Drivers and Utilities CD.